 Crescent lunging in unison

-The attention to detail in the classes Austin and Simo prepared was fantastic.
-They both have so much passion for and knowledge in the subjects they were teaching that it was infectious and meant learning was fun and interesting rather than a chore.
+The attention to detail in the classes Austin prepared was fantastic.
+They have so much passion for and knowledge in the subjects they were teaching that it was infectious and meant learning was fun and interesting rather than a chore.
 These guys really know their stuff.
 We also had a manual that they had put together to aid our learning and use for reference, which was brilliantly put together and really helped keep us focussed.